vercel/next.js/docs/api-reference/next.config.js/rewrites.md

         },
       ],
       afterFiles: [
+        // These rewrites are checked after pages/public files
-        // before dynamic routes which allows rewriting to a dynamic route {
+        // are checked but before dynamic routes
+        {
           source: '/non-existent',
           destination: '/somewhere-else',
         },
       ],
       fallback: [
-        // allows incremental adoption without a no-op rewrite to
+        // These rewrites are checked after both pages/public files
-        // trigger checking dynamic routes
+        // and dynamic routes are checked
         {
           source: '/:path*',
           destination: 'https://my-old-site.com',